 - A. Purpose.
 The Coastal Minimum Lot Size "-B" combining district is intended to establish lot size, area, and setback requirements for division of land that are different from those normally applied by the primary zoning district applicable to a site; and to configure development on existing lots, where desirable, because of specific characteristics of the area. - B. Development standards.
 Where the -B combining district is applied, the minimum lot area, average lot width, and depths of front, side, and rear yards in Table 5-5 shall be required, instead of those that are normally required by the primary zoning district.
-The maximum residential density for proposed division of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and where it can be demonstrated that the development ean-will-avoid and protect all ESHA and ESHA buffers, will avoid all hazardous areas and hazard setbacks, and will-ean-be-served by on-site water and sewage disposal systems.
+The maximum residential density for proposed division of land for that portion or portions of properties with Environmentally Sensitive Habitat Areas and buffers, hazardous areas and setbacks, and properties that lack public water or sewer systems, shall be calculated at the lowest end of the density range as established by the governing Land Use Category, except for projects that provide significant public benefits, as determined by the Review Authority, or lots proposed for affordable housing, and where it can be demonstrated that the development ean-be served by on-site water and sewage disposal systems.